Skip to content

 Purpose & Scope

-The Agent module records the typed configuration for each AI agent that participates in CORA.
-An Agent is the digital identity card of a kind of automation: "the RunDebrief agent runs on Claude Sonnet 4.6 pinned to snapshot 20251001, gets the prompt template at this id, and writes its findings as Decisions on the Run it watched"; "the CautionDrafter agent reads new logbook entries and proposes Cautions for operator review".
-The aggregate carries everything needed to identify, version, and gate an agent's behaviour for reproducibility; the runtime lives in the subscriber layer that invokes it.
+The Agent module records the typed configuration for each agent that participates in CORA, whether it is backed by a language model or by a fixed rule.
+An Agent is the digital identity card of a kind of automation: "the RunDebriefer agent runs on Claude Haiku 4.5, gets the prompt template at this id, and writes its findings as Decisions on the Run it watched"; "the ClearanceExpirer agent is rule-based, watches Active safety clearances, and expires the ones whose validity window has passed".
+The aggregate carries everything needed to identify, version, and gate an agent's behaviour for reproducibility; the runtime that acts on the configuration lives outside the aggregate.

 Agents share their identity with the Access module's Actors: the same UUID names the agent's record here and the agent's Actor record over there, written atomically at definition.
 Every Decision an agent writes, and every authorisation check that runs against an agent's action, refers to that single id.